krti01github/Modeling-methanol-synthesis-plant-in-Matlab/README.md

 The model can be simulated from main.m
 The simulation is able to model the steady state behaviour of the plant at different catalyst activation values, and age the catalyst dynamically.
+The catalyst deactivation model however doesn't seem realistic as it results in catalyst losing activity much faster than what is reported in the used literature.

 Mass and energy balances are considered, and the most important outputs from the model are: